ad14203/ad14203/README.md

 # Hi there, I'm Adarsh Pradeep 👋

 🎓 B.Tech Computer Science (Cybersecurity) Student at Vimal Jyothi Engineering College

-- 🎓 Studying at Vimal Jyothi Engineering College
 - 💻 Currently working on [Your Project]
-- 🌱 Currently learning [Skill/Tech]
+- 🌱 Currently learning Ethical Hacking, Linux, and Network Security
 - 📫 Reach me at: adarshpradeep475@gmail.com
-- ⚡ Fun fact: [something about you]
+- ⚡ Fun fact: Always curious about how systems work and how to secure them.

 ---